halftime / gamesVirtual team games

 01What makes a virtual team game work

-The virtual team games that stick are not the ones that need a host, a calendar hold, and a forced round of fun.
-They are quick, browser-based, and easy to talk about once the scores land.
-Halftime turns that into a daily ritual: one game opens for the team, people play when they can, and the result becomes a shared leaderboard instead of another meeting.
+The virtual team games that stick are quick, browser-based, and easy to compare afterwards.
+Halftime turns that into a daily ritual: one game opens, people play when they can, and the result gives the team something to talk about.

 Two minutes